Hi! I'm an MBA grad, an expert in business,an avid reader/writer/researcher/movie-buff and podcaster.I'm happy to share my reviews with you.

 The Actors' Preparations for the Interview

-It was obvious to me that Emma Stone did not take the time to study any of Timothee Chalamet movies.
-The questions she asked were for the most part general inquiries that someone right off the streets would ask -- without having done any research.
-Some of the mundane questions she asked was when did he start acting, how did he choose movies, did he watch himself on screen, etc.
+It was obvious to me that Emma Stone did not take the time to study any of Timothee Chalamet's movies.
+The questions she asked were for the most part general inquiries that someone right off the streets would ask without having done any research.
+Some of the mundane questions she asked were when did he start acting, how did he choose movies, did he watch himself on screen, etc.

 Unfortunately, I believe Emma Stone did a disservice to Timothee Chalamet by not doing more research in his background.
 For example, you may not know that Timothee Chalamet is bilingual and speaks fluent French.
 Plenty of movie questions could have materialized from this fact alone.

-When they discussed learning different dialects or accents, he mentioned he had to do this for one of his movies "The King" -- which he said under his breath.
-Emma Stone did not seem to catch that he had mentioned yet another one his movies and she did not expound on this new information or ask any relevant questions.
+When they discussed learning different dialects or accents, he mentioned he had to do this for one of his movies "The King," which he said under his breath.
+Emma Stone did not seem to catch that he had mentioned yet another one of his movies and she did not expound on this new information or ask any relevant questions.

 By contrast and to Timothee Chalamet's credit, it looks like he did a thorough job of studying Emma Stone's movie career.
 He was able to actually quote certain passages from some of her films.
 Without a doubt, the questions Timothee Chalamet asked showed that he prepared for this interview well.